phizeroth/wiki-js-phiz/home.md

 {.links-list}

 ### Grid List

+This is called a grid list:
 - This is the first item in a grid list
-{.grid-list}
 - A grid list just looks cool I guess
 - Nice alternating shades
 - Interesting stuff
+{.grid-list}
-  - I can even do indented sub-items if I'm feeling frisky
+  - I can even do indented sub-items if I'm feeling particularly frisky
   - Like so, you see, yes indeed
 - And that just about wraps that up